How to Get Ready for an Interview

 Internal interview questions and answers

 In addition to answering the standard questions of the interview (e.g. ‘tell me about yourself…’), also be prepared to answer questions that may pry at your motivation.
-From the Balance Careers, this could include:
+This could include:

 - Why do you want to leave your current job?